 Saturday evening we are back in Porto where we will spend our last night.

 Our visits will be a mixture of big houses and small family producers.
 We visit 2 or 3 producers every day – travel is slow in the Douro on the narrow and winding roads.
 We will focus both on port wines and on table wines.

 We will also have ample opportunities to get to know the traditional Portuguese food, a gastronomy of its own.
-Cooking is often traditionally rustic but high class cuisine has also arrived in the Douro Valley.
-We will enjoy three lunches together as guest on the vineyards.
-On the Thursday and Friday evening we will also be enjoying two gastronomic dinners together.
+Cooking is often traditionally rustic but high-class cuisine has also arrived in the Douro Valley.
+We will enjoy three lunches together as guests at the vineyards.
+On the Thursday and Friday evenings, we will also be enjoying two gastronomic dinners together.

 The tour is led by one of BKWine’s wine and travel expert guides.

 We have written a lot about the Douro Valley and about wine touring in the region, what to do and what to expect.

 Here you can find more about travelling in the Douro Valley.